 THE KILLING is awesome.
-It's hard to think of a better example of a young filmmaker improving his craft from one film to the next better than with Stanley Kubrick and the rough around the edges, KILLER'S KISS in 1955 to the fucking incredible THE KILLING only one year later.
-Memorable characters that are all bitter and hard-boiled as fuck, a quick pace, the acting by the entire cast is great (I especially loved the scenes with Elisha Cook Jr. and Marie Windsor who would star together again 24 years later in SALEM'S LOT), awesome story, a few shocking moments...but I think the two things THE KILLING is remembered for the most is its photography and presentation of the story.
+It's hard to think of a better example of a young filmmaker improving his craft from one film to the next better than with Stanley Kubrick and the rough around the edges, KILLER'S KISS in 1955 to the incredible THE KILLING only one year later.
+Memorable characters that are all bitter and hard-boiled as fook, a quick pace, the acting by the entire cast is great (I especially loved the scenes with Elisha Cook Jr. and Marie Windsor), awesome story, a few shocking moments...but I think the two things THE KILLING is remembered for the most is its photography and presentation of the story.
 Both have been copied many times since.
 I won't get into all the examples, but it's a fucking lot.

 You recognize that handsome fellow sitting at the bar?